Deputy Director, Partnerships, Public Bodies & Corporate Governance, Foreign, Commonwealth and Development Office

 Policy Fellow Alum, Centre for Science and Policy

+Dominic Lake is a senior civil servant at the Foreign, Commonwealth and Development Office.
+In his previous role he was Ministry of Justice (MoJ) where he was responsible for human rights policy, devolution and the Crown Dependencies.
+He held this role from April 2017 to October 2021.
 Prior to joining MoJ, Dominic was Deputy Director and Head of Arts, Libraries & Cultural Property at the Department for Culture, Media and Sport (DCMS).
-Here he was responsible for wide-ranging cultural policy and delivery of a number of key outcomes and projects.
-This included the publication of the 2016 Culture White Paper; setting up the Cultural Protection Fund; rolling out WiFi to all public libraries; and providing strategic oversight of the allocation of public funding to Arts Council England and the British Library.
+Here his responsibilities included the publication of the 2016 Culture White Paper; setting up the Cultural Protection Fund; rolling out WiFi to all public libraries; and providing strategic oversight of the allocation of public funding to Arts Council England and the British Library.

+Dominic spent the early part of his career working at the Office of the Rail Regulator.
 He graduated in 1996 with a BA (Hons) degree in History and American Studies from the University of Leeds.
 He is a school governor, and spends much of his spare time with his family participating in sporting and cultural activities.